nkrapivin/nkrapivin/README.md

 <!-- and I also hate markdown... >:( -->

-My name's Nik, or Nikita Krapivin if you prefer boring legal names, I speak English and Russian, my timezone is UTC+05 or MSK+02, here's a (somewhat) short list of my activities:
+My name's Nik, or Nikita Krapivin if you prefer boring legal names, I speak English and Russian, my timezone is UTC+05 or MSK+02.

+# How to reach me

+- Discord: nik (octothorpe) 5351
+- E-Mail: basically the email I use for my git commits, well, alienoom (the at symbol) yandex (dot) ru
+- Twitter: (at) nkrapivindev
+- GitHub: you're here!
+- VK (Russian only please): (at) nkrapivindev

+I'm also present at some Discord servers related to GameMaker research like Underminers and the GameMaker Kitchen.

+Oh, right, here's a (somewhat) short list of my activities:

 ## Making native extensions for GameMaker